-The six large suites, four of which have lovely plunge pools, are rich in earthly elements and original artefacts.
-Central to each room are fantastic weaved furnishings: roughly-hewn rattan lampshades, rush baskets and enormous spherical hanging chairs suspended from the ceiling.
+The six large suites, four of which have lovely plunge pools, are rich in earthly elements and original artifacts.
+Central to each room are stylish weaved furnishings such as roughly-hewn rattan lampshades, rush baskets and enormous spherical hanging chairs suspended from the ceiling.

-The room decoration also includes elaborate masks, painted oryx horns, bongo drums and antique carved doors—but all this is moderated by sharp edges of smooth concrete and massive floor-to-ceiling photograph prints, by South African photographer Micky Hoyle.
+The room decoration also includes elaborate masks, painted oryx horns, bongo drums, and antique carved doors—but all this is moderated by the sharp edges, smooth concrete, and the massive floor-to-ceiling photograph prints, by the South African photographer Micky Hoyle.

-A glass wall opens onto the spacious terrace and well-kept greenery beyond, with view over the Windhoek’s suburban hills dotted with violet trees (which flowered when we visited the country in September/October).
+A glass wall opens onto the spacious terrace and well-kept greenery beyond, with a view over the Windhoek’s suburban hills dotted with violet trees (which flowered when we visited the country in September/October!).
 A rattan roof, perfectly fitting the room design, tops the suite terrace.